Guard felt degraded after being spat at

-A supermarket security guard said he felt "degraded" after he was spat on by a wheelchair-bound customer.
+A supermarket security guard said he felt "degraded" after he was spat on by a customer in a wheelchair.

 Sean Berridge-Burley pleaded guilty to common assault before Judge Kevin Phillips in the Napier District Court yesterday.